MurderAxolotl/stylesheets/.github/ISSUE_TEMPLATE/theme-issue.md

 **Describe the issue**
 Please describe the issue (e.g. UI is unthemed, hard to read text, etc)

+**Settings**
+Please provide either a written list or a screenshot of your settings.
+For example:\
+HIDE RECOMMENDATIONS     - ON\
+HIDE SPOTIFY CONNECT BAR - FALSE

+...etc

 **Screenshots**
 PLEASE ATTACH SCREENSHOTS!
 Your issue might get ignored if you don't!